 The Behavioral Science capstone course is designed to bring closure to the major and provide students with the opportunity to apply and integrate the knowledge and skills they have acquired through class discussions, class presentations, and a final written project.
 The expectation for the course is that students will synthesize material from previous psychology classes with new material presented in the Capstone course.
 Some of the topics covered include critical thinking; professional ethics; research and writing; career opportunities at the bachelor, masters and doctoral level; and the graduate school application process.
-Fall evening and Spring day.
+Prerequisite: Senior Status and approval of seminar professor.
+Fall evening, Spring.